Paklock/HackRF1/Won't-boot.md

 If this does not work, then try the same thing but this time holding the down button (Remembering to wait up to 10 seconds).

-What this is doing is loading a different LCD driver to get your device to work.
+What this is doing is loading a different LCD driver to get your devices screen to work.

 Once that is done you should be able to reboot normally without any issues.